ska80/idris2-server/README.md

 `cd examples/` and running

 ```
-> idris -p server -o calc Calclator.idr
+> idris -p idris-server -o calc Calclator.idr
 > ./build/exec/calc
 ```

-This will run a pretend server that read a request on stdin and print the result on stdout.
+This will run a mock server that read a request on stdin and print the result on stdout.

 ## Video presentation